 Both algorithms run simultaneously on identical grids.
 Dependencies being tested get a golden glow.
 Dependencies that have been classified as required turn red, unnecessary ones turn gray, and untested ones stay dim.
 Below each grid, a counter shows how many tests have been performed and how many required dependencies have been found so far.

 The speed slider controls how fast the animation runs, measured in milliseconds per test.
 Slow it down and you can follow the logic of each step.
 Speed it up and you can run dozens of configurations quickly to get an intuitive sense of when binary search wins by a lot versus only a little.
-(Spoiler: binary search wins by a lot when N is small.
-When N approaches M, the advantage shrinks because there aren't many dependencies to skip.)
+(Spoiler: binary search wins by a lot when \(N\) is small.
+When \(N \to M\), the advantage shrinks because there aren't many dependencies to skip.
+In the degenerate case \(N = M\), binary search actually performs worse than greedy because it wastes tests on splits that never eliminate anything, while greedy still takes exactly \(M\).)